EmbedITCZ/jbehave-support/jbehave-support-core/docs/Test-context.md

 There is also a step used just for storing values in the test context.
 After this step is executed the test context will contain two key-value pairs - FIRST_NAME, LAST_NAME.
-Data stored by this step will always have UserDefined() metadata.
+Data stored by this step will always have `userDefined()` metadata.

 ```
 Given the following values are saved: